 I am glad I have retired from the working world - there are so many things to do that require ones time!
 I volunteer as a member of the Environmental Management Advisory Committee for the city of Florence.
 I help with the Recycling kiosk at city Hall and help with the planning for other projects.
 The city is currently working towards biomass waste conversion - basically making usable compost out of human waste and yard debris.
 Florence currently ships waste to a landfill 60 miles away - a terrible use of resources.
 The biomass project should eliminate that and provide compost that will enrich the land here.

-My newest love is cruising.
+One of my newest loves is cruising.
 My husband and I went to Alaska via the Star Princess for our 40th anniversary (and his 60th birthday) and then Holland America's Westerdam took us to Hawaii and Tahiti for mine in the fall of 2012..
 I am still suffering from cruise withdrawal!
 Life on board ship is an incredible experience.
 I spend much of my time now researching future cruises and possible destinations.

 All types, though I lean towards 60-s and 70-s and new age.
 My husband usually runs our various music equipment so I really don't know a lot of names, but I like just about everything.